 \subsection{Transition Probability}

-This section mainly investigates the heterogeneity of 1-day transition probabilities among subjects by analyzing the transition probabilities between states with time interval $\delta_{it}=1$.
-We estimated the transition probabilities for both males and females within the sample range of age in Figure \ref{fig:tran_prob}.
-While lines with circles depict the likelihood of remaining at the same station, lines with stars reflect the probability of moving to a worse condition, and lines with ``x'' represent the possibility of a psychological condition improvement.
+This section mainly investigates the heterogeneity of 1-day transition probabilities among subjects by analyzing the transition probabilities with a time interval $\delta_{it}=1$.
+We estimated the transition probabilities for males and females within the sample age range, as depicted in Figure \ref{fig:tran_prob}.
+Lines embellished with circles illustrate the probability of remaining in the same state, lines adorned with stars indicate the likelihood of transitioning to a more severe state, while lines marked with `x' reflect the chance of improvement in psychological conditions.

-Overall, for both males and females, patients are more likely to stay in the same condition with infrequent state transitions, which is consistent with most existing literature.
-For the male group, the probability of staying at state $3$ and state $2$ rises with age, while the probability of staying at state $1$ decreases with age.
-While the probability of psychological deterioration increases as age increases, the probability of psychological state improvement decreases as age increases.
+Overall, both males and females have a tendency to remain in their current state, with infrequent state transitions, aligning with most existing literature.
+For the male group, the probability of staying at states $3$ and $2$ increases with age, while the probability of staying at state $1$ decreases as aging.
+Moreover, while the likelihood of psychological deterioration increases with age, the chance of psychological state improvement decreases as age increases.
 Specifically, while the probability of transitioning from the most severe state (state 3) to the healthiest state (state 1) approaches zero as age increases, the likelihood of the reverse transition approaches zero as age decreases, with the direct transition between state $1$ and state $3$ being the least likely.
 The female group exhibits a similar trend to the male group, with the notable exception that females have a greater likelihood of remaining in the most severe state (state 3) compared to males.

-In summary, based on the analysis of the AURORA data, older patients are more likely to transit to a worse psychological state.
-Moreover, it becomes much harder to get psychological improvement as age increases.
+In summary, our analysis of the AURORA data suggests that older patients are more likely to transition to a more severe psychological state.
+Moreover, achieving psychological improvement becomes increasingly challenging as one ages.